benjamin-wilkins/treasure-in-hiding/ch-6.md

 "We'll be back in half an hour," said Max.
 "We need to pack,"

-Half an hour later, Jessie and Max arrived, with 7 or 8 bags, all full.
+Half an hour later, Jessie and Max arrived, with seven or eight bags, all full.

 "Our parents said we might as well take some food," Jessie explained.